JamieRow/GettingandCleaningData/README.md

 The data columns are labeled by the feature file, and activities labels contain the activity text linking to the labels files

+# Usage:

+Run_Analysis.R contains a single function that will read raw data and return the clean dataset.

+Example: mydata <- Run_Analysis(download = TRUE)

+download, Default = TRUE will download the data from the web if it is not in the current working directory.
+If the data is in the current working directory use downloaf = FALSE as this will reduce the time to run

 # Data source:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 Data set owners: Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.